Serterano/spring-study/README.md

-how to config beans to spring
+how to config beans to spring --> IoC